Kristina01111000/Drws_site/README.md

 do the AICSEO for next week

-4/25
 For next week:
-Add fourelementdoctor to the homepage of GH in a few places Get a different picture for the youtube channel profile picture Four element renewal system -> figure out for next week Change learning program to -> learning program portion of the four element renewal system

-For next week:

-- make chats for the lessons that need them (6,7,8,9) -> use the 4 other accounts
-- write leading questions for discussion (6,7,8,9), what did you think about the lesson, come up with more
-- change text on the chat pages to be about the lesson (6,7,8)
 - the header and footer images need to be fixed so they don't look bad when they're small
-- add titles of lessons to the course chats (6,7,8)
-- Change the chat titles to share your thoughts on lesson __
 - still need 3rd graph paragraphs for the 80Q, about yin and yang
 - change the patreon link on the 80Q to the new one